pulumi/docs/content/blog/future-cloud-infrastructure-10-trends-shaping-2024-and-beyond/index.md

 1. **AI-Driven Security**: AI and machine learning (ML) will be instrumental in automating security and in [providing real-time insights](https://www.pulumi.com/blog/pulumi-insights-2/), enabling proactive and predictive security measures.
 2. **More Focus on Secrets Management**: Organizations will prioritize [robust secrets management](https://www.pulumi.com/product/secrets-management/) within their DevSecOps processes as data privacy concerns escalate.
 It will be essential to secure sensitive data such as API keys, credentials, and other secrets to ensure compliance and avoid unauthorized access.
-3. **Collaboration as a Key Factor**: Collaboration between development, security, and operations teams will be crutial for the success of DevSecOps efforts.
+3. **Collaboration as a Key Factor**: Collaboration between development, security, and operations teams will be crucial for the success of DevSecOps efforts.

 | Trend   | Impact |
 | -------- | ------- |